The NHS COVID-19 app calculates how long you need to self-isolate for, depending on the reason you're self-isolating.

 If you’ve had a positive test result

-If you report symptoms and book a coronavirus test through the app, the app will automatically be updated with your test result.
-Your isolation period is calculated using the date you first had symptoms, so if you test positive, this date will not change.
+If you book a PCR test through the app, the app will automatically receive your test result.
+If you have previously reported symptoms in the app before booking a test, your isolation period will be calculated using the date you first had symptoms, so if you test positive this date will not change.